Do I need to speak Dutch to work in the Netherlands?

 You don’t have to speak Dutch to work in the Netherlands.
 That’s the simplest answer to this question.
 Plenty of expats move to Amsterdam (or other Dutch cities), find jobs at international companies, complete their work entirely in English, and speak English outside of work as well.

-But there’s a big caveat: you don’t have to speak Dutch to work in the Netherlands — but it’s much better if you do.
+But there’s a big caveat.
+You don’t have to speak Dutch to work in the Netherlands — but it’s much better if you do.
 Here are some of the main reasons why:

 Your job opportunities are limited if you don’t speak Dutch

 No surprise here: you’re living in a foreign country that has its own language, and as such, most business is conducted in Dutch.
-The Netherlands has plenty of companies that do operate almost entirely in English (examples below), but the majority of companies speak (you guessed it!)
+The Netherlands has plenty of companies that operate almost entirely in English (examples below), but the majority of companies speak (you guessed it!)
 Dutch.

 The job competition in the Netherlands can also be pretty intense, so even knowing some conversational Dutch can give you a huge leg-up on other candidates.